pgmpy/pgmpy/README.md

 Dependencies
 =============
-pgmpy has following non optional dependencies:
+pgmpy has the following non-optional dependencies:
 - python 3.6 or higher
 - networkX
 - scipy